4 Essential Strategies to Avoid Burnout: A Guide for High Achievers

 — Nicky

-Some ways to fit your oxygen mask first:
+If you need more ideas on how to fit your oxygen mask first:

 i) Schedule time in your diary for yourself and treat it like a paid appointment (this is self-care/oxygen mask time).
-You refuel your car, and plug in your phone each day; YOU NEED TO RECHARGE YOURSELF if you are to function optimally, and not run out of steam.
+You refuel your car, and plug in your phone each day; YOU NEED TO RECHARGE YOURSELF too, if you are to function optimally, and not run out of fuel.
 Make this a non-negotiable.

 ii) Make a list of what refuels or resets you – a run, taking off your shoes and sitting for 5 minutes before preparing dinner, listening to a guided meditation, calling a friend to debrief….
 What activities